nutanpurohit/Flight-Offers-API/README.md

-# Building a Flight Search Form with Bootstrap and the Amadeus API Part 2
+# a Flight Search Form with Amadeus API

+# Created /offers endpoint for Flight offers from origin to destination within given timeline by user

 ## Run